 To select the console font, open the system menu by clicking on the icon at the upper-left corner of the console window, or press Alt-Space.
 Select Properties, then the Font tab of the console properties dialog.
-Your options are usually “Raster Fonts” (fat and rather unattractive, but legible with higher resolutions, older monitors, or older eyes) and “Lucida Console” (slenderer and prettier, but possibly harder to read at higher resolutions.)
+Your options are usually “Raster Fonts” (fat and rather unattractive), "Consolas" (default for Take Command and TCC), and “Lucida Console”.
 You can also change the text size if you wish.

 The Font page of the console properties dialog.
 Some additional fixed-width fonts have been made available via a registry tweak.

 After changing the console font, you'll get a dialog prompting you to apply your changes only to the current window, or modify the shortcut used to start it.
 Choose “Modify shortcut” if you want to use the new font for future instances of TCC.

 The selection of fonts available for console programs is controlled by Windows.
 It is possible to add more fonts to the list, provided you are comfortable modifying the system registry.
 To be suitable for console use, a font needs to be monospaced (all characters the same width.)
 If a font includes an italic variant, it may not work correctly; Windows console font handling has some peculiar bugs.
 If you add, say, Courier New, Windows may instead seize upon Courier New Italic, with strange and annoying results.
 As with all registry hacks, make a backup and then proceed with caution.